IETF-Hackathon/mDNSResponder/README.md

 These instructions explain how to do it using the command line;
 we will produce a video that shows how to do it using the user interface.

-To install the proxy using the command line, bring up a shell on your Mac, which must be connected to the OpenWrt device.
+To install the proxy using the command line, bring up a Terminal window on your Mac, which must be connected to the OpenWrt device.
 The OpenWrt device must have a working Internet connection.
 To connect to the router, type: